-One Hundred For Haiti started in 2010 as a relief organization and delivered over 30,000 pounds of medical supplies and food to the people of Haiti by boat.
-Realizing that relief work creates a cycle of dependency, we switched to a development approach.
+One Hundred For Haiti started in 2010 as a relief organization after being a part of activist emergency response teams who delivered over 30,000 pounds of medical supplies and food to the people of Haiti by boat.
+Realizing that relief work creates a cycle of dependency, we formed officially and switched to a development model.

 Our focus is always on listening to the people we serve and supporting what they want, rather than imposing our own ideas for humanitarian support on them and their communities.